Shahmukhi: History

+Before the advent of Shahmukhi, writing systems were not popular for the Old Punjabi varieties.

-The name 'Shahmukhi' is a recent coinage, imitating its counterpart 'Gurmukhi'.
-However, the writing of Punjabi in the Perso-Arabic script is well-attested from the 12th century onwards.
+The name 'Shahmukhi' is a recent coinage, imitating its counterpart 'Gurmukhī'.
+However, the writing of Punjabi in the Perso-Arabic script is well-attested from the 17th century onwards.
 According to Dhavan, Punjabi began to adopt the script as a "side effect" of educational practices in Mughal-era Punjab, when Punjabi Muslims learned the Persian language in order to participate in Mughal society.
 Educational materials taught Persian to Punjabi speakers by using Punjabi written in Persian's alphabet, which was a novel innovation.
-This was one of the first attempts in writing and standardising the Punjabi language; prior to this, Punjabi was primarily a spoken language, not formally taught in schools.
+This was one of the first attempts at standardising the Punjabi language; prior to this, Punjabi was primarily a spoken language, not formally taught in schools.

-Shackle suggests that the Gurmukhi script was not favoured by Punjabi Muslims due to its religious (Sikh) connotations.
+Shackle suggests that the Gurmukhī script was not favoured by Punjabi Muslims due to its religious (Sikh) connotations.
+Shahmukhi Punjabi was added to Google Translate in 2024.